staticintlucas/libfix64/README.md

 ### Tests

 Tests are in the [tests](tests) directory.
-These are written in C using [ctest](https://cmake.org/cmake/help/latest/manual/ctest.1.html) and call the compiled libfix64 code using Python's builtin ctypes FFI library.
+These are a collection of executables written in C using [ctest] and link to the compiled library.

 To launch the tests, run: